The

 Make Your Own Name Stickers (Topps 1966) Basil Wolverton monster art, same as Ugly Stickers (also Topps) and Monstickers (also Topps), but these are just a LITTLE more serious.
 33 color stickers.
 (Blank sticker backs.)
 Retail: $150-$250 Ex/Nrmt.

 Mars Attacks-- Del Rey Books insert (Topps, 1996) At least four different cards promoting the comic book series by Topps.
 2 cards per strip (inserted in Del Rey Mars Attacks books.
 One is numbered P5, the other P6.
+See back.
 Retail: Uncertain.

 Mars Attacks Parody Cards (Cracked Magazine insert, 1997): Fun satire of Mars Attacks, pretty good artwork, too.
 Even has "Prize Captive" take-off.
 Comes as uncut cardboard sheet.
 12 uncut cards (full color) set, Retail: $40